FutureInfinite/Kyozo/README.md

 		order by
 			salary desc

-- CTE are a preparation mechanism to produce a dataset that repsents a presentation of data as needed.
-CTE are a cleaner implementation than straight temporary tables
+- CTE is a preparation mechanism to produce a dataset that represents a presentation of data as needed.
+CTE is a cleaner implementation than straight temporary tables
-- The previous script has a CTE that generates a simple department / salary grouping.
+- The previous script has a CTE that generates a simple department/salary grouping.
 This can then be used to generate results on department ID and salary

 ---
 - The following is a script to produce the expected result